Richard Brake: Career

 In 2015, he appeared on the FX historical fiction drama The Bastard Executioner as Baron Edwin Pryce.
 Due to scheduling conflicts with The Bastard Executioner, Brake was unable to reprise as The Night King for the sixth season of Game of Thrones and was replaced by Vladimir Furdik, one of the shows main stunt performers.
 Brake guest-starred on an episode of Grimm as a hunter with a penchant for severing a foot from his victims.
 He co-starred with Melissa McCarthy and Jason Statham in the action comedy Spy, where he played Solsa Dudaev, a Chechen terrorist in pursuit of a nuclear weapon.
 The film was universally praised and was nominated for the Golden Globe Award for Best Motion Picture – Musical or Comedy.

 Throughout 2016, Brake made guest appearances on several award-winning television shows such as Hawaii Five-0 and Peaky Blinders.
 He also had a recurring role as Russian mobster Vlad on the Showtime series Ray Donovan.
 In 2016, he starred as the main antagonist in Rob Zombie's slasher horror film 31.
 He played Doom-Head, a contract killer who participates in the annual titular game by murdering a group of victims who are kidnapped by goons.
-The film had its world premiere at the Sundance Film Festival on January 23, 2016.
+The film had its world premiere at the Sundance Film Festival on 23 January 2016.
 Despite mixed reviews from critics, Brake received enormous praise for his performance and was nominated for the Fangoria Chainsaw Award for Best Supporting Actor, losing to Stephen Lang for Don't Breathe.

 In 2017, Brake appeared as Medved in Bitter Harvest and as Tarasov in The Death of Stalin.
 Although both films focused on Soviet revolutionary and dictator Joseph Stalin, the former was more preoccupied with the Holodomor.
 While the former was panned by critics, the latter received widespread praise.
 Brake had a recurring role on the crime thriller series Absentia as Conrad Harlow, a wealthy banker who is released from prison after FBI agent Emily Byrne (played by Stana Katic), who was hunting him down for the murders of several women, is found alive.

-In 2018, he landed his first lead role in the psychological horror-thriller Perfect Skin, which premiered at Frightfest London on August 25, 2018.
+In 2018, he got his first lead role in the psychological horror-thriller Perfect Skin, which premiered at Frightfest London on 25 August 2018.
 He played Bob Reid, a tattoo artist who, after the dissolution of his marriage as a result of being diagnosed with Parkinson's, kidnaps a Polish immigrant and tattoos her body in attempt to create one last piece of art before he dies.
 Brake's performance was critically acclaimed and was regarded as the best of his career.
 He subsequently won the Best Actor award at the First Glance Film Festival and the Vancouver Badass Film Festival for his performance.